ppy/osu-wiki/news/2022-10-23-osutaiko-featured-artist-cup-3.md

 date: 2022-10-23 18:00:00 +0000
 ---

-Grab a buddy, a Featured Artist song, and prepare for the biggest osu!taiko mapping showdown of the year yet!
+Grab a buddy, a Featured Artist song, and prepare for the biggest osu!taiko mapping showdown of the year!

 ![](/wiki/Contests/o!tFAC/3/img/banner.jpg)

-The osu!taiko Featured Artist Cup is a mapping contest where you're simply asked to map any song from one of osu!'s Featured Artists, but this time, there's a twist: **You must map with a partner!** This will set some good grounds to observe just how far two mappers can push the limits when they have to unite forces.
+The osu!taiko Featured Artist Cup is a mapping contest where you're simply asked to map any song from one of osu!'s Featured Artists, but this time, there's a twist: **you must map with a partner!** This will set some good grounds to observe just how far two mappers can push the limits when they have to unite forces.

 ## Rules

 Just like every other contest out there, there are some rules that must be followed:

-- **Entries must be in osu!taiko game mode only.**
+- **Entries must be in the osu!taiko game mode only.**
 - **Entries must be in `.osz` format.**
 - **Contestants must submit ONE difficulty of any song they choose from the [Featured Artist library](https://osu.ppy.sh/beatmaps/artists).**
 - **Entries must not exceed the drain time of 7 minutes.** There will a bit of leeway in cases where the drain time is really close to the 7 minute mark.